Sgt. Pepper's Lonely Hearts Club Band: Front cover

 Pop artists Peter Blake and Jann Haworth designed the album cover for Sgt.
 Pepper.
 Blake recalled of the concept: "I offered the idea that if they had just played a concert in the park, the cover could be a photograph of the group just after the concert with the crowd who had just watched the concert, watching them."
 He added, "If we did this by using cardboard cut-outs, it could be a magical crowd of whomever they wanted."
 According to McCartney, he himself provided the ink drawing on which Blake and Haworth based the design.
 (Note: Blake said that Haworth conceived the idea to present the crowd as an imaginary audience.
 McCartney's original idea, according to Blake, was for the Beatles to pose in an Edwardian-era drawing room in front of a wall filled with portraits of their heroes.)
-The cover was art-directed by Robert Fraser and photographed by Michael Cooper.
+The Sgt.
+Pepper cover was art-directed by Robert Fraser and photographed by Michael Cooper.

 The front of the LP includes a colourful collage featuring the Beatles in costume as Sgt.
 Pepper's Lonely Hearts Club Band, standing with a group of life-sized cardboard cut-outs of famous people.
 Each of the Beatles sports a heavy moustache, after Harrison had first grown one as a disguise during his visit to India.
 The moustaches reflected the growing influence of hippie style trends, while the group's clothing, in Gould's description, "spoofed the vogue in Britain for military fashions".
 The centre of the cover depicts the Beatles standing behind a bass drum on which fairground artist Joe Ephgrave painted the words of the album's title.
 In front of the drum is an arrangement of flowers that spell out "Beatles".
 The group are dressed in satin day-glo-coloured military-style uniforms that were manufactured by the London theatrical costumer M. Berman Ltd. Next to the Beatles are wax sculptures of the band members in their suits and moptop haircuts from the Beatlemania era, borrowed from Madame Tussauds.
 Amid the greenery are figurines of the Eastern deities Buddha and Lakshmi.